mofasass/widget-core-library/tutorials/2 - Development.md

 ### Adding an external Dependency

-With the basic setup you only have access to the `kambi-widget-core-library` in the project, which can make it hard to do complex widgets using plain Javascript.
-If we wanted to add a library to make our jobs easier we could do so by adding a `<script>` tag in the `<head>` section of the page and using it by accessing the global values it defines, but that is not the recommended way of doing this because it can be hard to keep track of all the dependencies the project will need.
+With the basic setup you only have access to the `kambi-widget-core-library` in the project, which can make it hard to do complex widgets using only plain Javascript.
+If we wanted to add a library to make our life easier we could do so by adding a `<script>` tag in the `<head>` section of the page and using it by accessing the global values it defines, but that is not the recommended way of doing this because it can be hard to keep track of all the dependencies the project will need.
 As an alternative you can also add dependencies using `npm`.
 For example to add jquery to the project all we need to do is run this in the command line:

 `npm install --save jquery`